Ruud's Commodore Site Home Email

 JUMP $aaaa $bbbb

-Known block of JMP commands starting at $AAAA and ending at $bbbb.
-Mainly used
+Known block of JMP commands starting at $aaaa and ending at $bbbb.

-by Commodores; the vector-tables at the end of the ROM.
+Example: the vector tables at the end of the ROM of various Commodores.

 MARK $aaaa $bbbb